ColeLab/simplesims/README.md

-covarianceconnectivity
+simplesims
 ======================

-Simulation (and analysis) code for using covariance to estimate functional connectivity differences
+Simulation (and analysis) code for testing brain functional connectivity methods

 When using these simulations in publications please cite:
 Cole, Yang, Murray, Repovs, Anticevic, "Reconceptualizing brain network change as shared signal dynamics" [full citation forthcoming]